audrey1993/audrey1993/README.md

 ### <div align="center">I'm Audrey, a Junior Data Scientist 👨‍💻  </div>

-I am an accomplished dual professional with skills in data science and healthcare, with a growth mindset and passion for utilizing technology.
-I enjoy teamwork, tackling challenges, finding solutions, adding value, and I take ownership and responsibility for products.
+I am an aspiring data scientist and dual professional in healthcare who wishes to solve problems in the world by means of data!

 <br/>